Alert. The SSL feature (HTTP to HTTPS) box produced erroneous results between 23 Sept and 02 Oct.

 The custom checkmark list follows the custom text.

-Next, the tool searches for Active Content, starting with forms, events, objects, and scripts.
+Next, the tool removes Active Content, starting with forms, events, objects, and scripts.

-After that, link targets are examined and repaired.
+After that, link targets, and then SSL media are examined and repaired.

-And finally, the viewport tag may added to the top of the document.
+And finally, the viewport tag and image style may be added to the top of the document.

 A scan will save your modified descriptions to file, along with a copy of the original.